JackInABot/f4ke-Radio/README.md

 ## How do I use it?
 Okay, here’s a quick rundown.

-More in-depth look into everything can be found on the [Wiki](https://github.com/JackInABot/f4ke-Radio/wiki).

 ### Running the program
 RUN `main.py` just double click that $#!T